 This Raspberry Pi Amiga emulator will let you play many of the classics games that you loved on this old school computer.

 Apple II (LinApple)

-The Apple II introduced in 1977 was one of the most successful personal computers for its time.
-The Apple II featured a lot of games throughout its lifespan such as Castle Wolfenstein, Lode runner, Choplifter and the list goes on.
+The Apple II introduced in 1977 was one of the most successful personal computers of its time.
+The Apple II featured a lot of games throughout its lifespan such as Castle Wolfenstein, Lode Runner, Choplifter and the list goes on.